Port F.C.: Stadium

-Port moved into the PAT Stadium in Khlong Toei district, Bangkok in 2009 which proved to be a very popular move with local supporters.
+Port moved into the PAT Stadium in Khlong Toei district, Bangkok in 2009, which proved to be a very popular move with local supporters.
 Attendances rose sharply over the year and the club decided to build two new stands to increase the capacity from 6,000 to 7,000.
 Match tickets cost 100–120 baht and are bought from a small ticket office next to the stadium.

-The club has a souvenir shop which is located in the Stadium grounds.
+The club has a souvenir shop in the stadium grounds.
 The shop stocks replica shirts, scarves and other merchandise.